 Table 1.
-Arrangement of subject and teaching hours for the arts area
+Arrangement of subject and teaching hours for the arts area assumption mentioned above.
+The arts, therefore, are an integral part of a complete education for every citizen.

 Based on the findings of this study and the educational vision of the general guidelines, the foundation of arts area can be viewed in three aspects: